 Before I share some thoughts on the how, let’s spend just a moment talking about the why.
 We all know God has a purpose and a plan for our lives (Ephesians 2:10).
 If we believe this, then we know God places people in our paths for a reason.
 This includes those new to our schools.
 They are not there by accident.
 As believers, we are called to serve and love others as Christ did (Mark 10:45, 1 John 4:7).
-Loving and serving new staff members could easily open doors of opportunity to share the love of Christ with them.
+Loving and serving new staff members could potentially open doors of opportunity to share the love of Christ with them.
 We don’t want anyone in our sphere of influence to be unseen or devalued.
 This would be tragic!
 Let’s consider some practical steps that can be taken to welcome new staff with open arms.

 1. Create authentic connections.